Thousands of teachers to strike on February 4th

 Teachers’ Union of Ireland: Two-tier pay structure has seen service to students damaged.
 File photograph: The Irish Times

-Thousands of teachers who are members of the Teachers’ Union of Ireland (TUI) are to go on strike on Tuesday, February 4th.
+Up to 1,100 second-level schools, institutes of technology, technological universities and centres of further education may have to close on February 4th – just days before the general election – due to a strike by thousands of teachers.

-The one-day strike, just days before the general election, is over what the union described as the Government’s “ongoing failure to eliminate the injustice of pay discrimination” .
+The Teachers’Union of Ireland (TUI) said its 19,000 members were to stage a one-day stoppage on Tuesday, February 4th, over what it described as the Government’s “ongoing failure to eliminate the injustice of pay discrimination”.

-The union said it wanted to make the issue of the two-tier pay system a “key election issue”.
+The union said it wanted to make the issue of the two-tier pay system in schools a “key election issue”.

-The union represents some 19,000 members in second-level schools, colleges of further and adult education, and institutes of technology/technological universities.
+The union represents some 19,000 members in more than 1,100 second-level schools, colleges of further and adult education, and institutes of technology/technological universities.

+It will be up to management in each of these to decide on whether they should be shut for the strike on February 4th.

+However, the union expects it is likely a significant number of these will close as a consequence of the strike by TUI members.

 In October, TUI members voted by 92 per cent to 8 per cent engage in a campaign of industrial action, up to and including strike action, over the two-tier pay system in schools.